-People usually join a Therapy Group to work on improving their relationships.
-Group provides a great way to understand how you affect others and the impact others have on you.
-Group also provides a unique way for you to learn new ways of being with people and to try them out in the safety of the group.
-Most importantly, group helps you learn how to deal with difficult emotions that arise from interpersonal interactions by putting words to what you are feeling inside and towards others.
+Group Therapy provides a unique opportunity to understand yourself and the impact you have on others.
+Group offers you a unique way to learn new ways of being with people and to try out new behaviors in the safety of the group.
+Most importantly, group helps you learn how to deal with the difficult emotions that arise from interpersonal interactions by putting words to what you are feeling inside and towards others.

 In Group Therapy, you learn that you are not alone with your problems and that others can help.
-We come into contact with people every day and often there are issues you are grappling with that the group might be able to help you address.
+Often other group members struggle with similar issues as you and are able to gain insight and support you in your process of growth and development.
 You’ll interact with other group members while the whole group learns to work on problems together.

 I lead several groups that meet throughout the week including interpersonal process groups and a training group for therapists.
 Feel free to call me to discuss whether group might be right for you.